iluwatar/java-design-patterns/factory/README.md

 ## When to Use the Factory Pattern in Java

-* Use the Factory pattern in Java when the class doesn't know beforehand the exact types and dependencies of the objects it needs to create.
+* Use the Factory Design Pattern in Java when the class does not know beforehand the exact types and dependencies of the objects it needs to create.
 * When a method returns one of several possible classes that share a common super class and wants to encapsulate the logic of which object to create.
 * The pattern is commonly used when designing frameworks or libraries to give the best flexibility and isolation from concrete class types.